 Perminov presented the results of the studies on the 5M project to the chief designer Kryukov, along with a pessimistic assessment of the probability of success.
 After some discussions, Perminov proposed to put off the project until better days and when Kryukov disagreed, Perminov resigned from further participation.
 The leadership over the project was then transferred to V. P. Panteleev.
 (633)

 Read much more about the history of the Russian space program in a richly illustrated, large-format glossy edition:

-A full-scale development mockup of the 5M spacecraft is barely visible on the left in a photo published in a Soviet book while the 5M project was still classified.
+A full-scale development mockup of the 5M spacecraft (bottom image) is barely visible on the left in a photo published in a Soviet book (top image) when the 5M project was still classified.